DAWN KNIGHT

 Dimensions variable

 In 1515, Albrecht Dürer created a woodcut of a rhinoceros.
-Although he had never actually seen one himself - and his rendering was wildly inaccurate – it was widely regarded as a true representation of the creature, and shaped public perceptions for more than two centuries.
+Although he had never actually seen one himself - and his rendering was wildly inaccurate – the print he created was widely distributed and believed to be a true representation of the creature.
+It shaped public perceptions for more than two centuries.

 I detail an imagined beast.